General And Limited Partner

 There are also tax advantages.
 An LP is able to take advantage of the income tax advantages of a partnership.
 That means a partner can include this partnership income with other income.
 Therefore, they can deduct business losses against his or her personal income when remitting income tax.

-You can book a meeting with a business lawyer below.
+You can book a meeting with a business lawyer by contacting us.

 General Partnership | Limited Partnership Canada

 There are some disadvantages to limited partnerships.
 In order to form an LP to carry on business, the LP has to meet statutory requirements.